diafygi/gethttpsforfree/README.md

 ```

 Once these signatures are pasted back into the inputs, the javascript makes the
-ajax requests to the above endpoints for `new-reg` and each `new-authz`.
+ajax requests to the above endpoints for `new-acct` and each `new-order`.
 If the
-account public key has already been registered the `new-reg` response is a 409
+account public key has already been registered the `new-acct` response is a 204
-Conflict, which is ignored.
+No Content, which is ignored.

 ### Step 4: Verify Ownership

-The response for each `/new-authz` has some challenges you need perform to
+The response for the `/new-order` has links to the authorization challenges needed
 prove you own the domain.
-The challenge that this website chooses is "http-01",
+The challenge that this website chooses is "http-01" or
-which requires that you host a specific file at a specific location.
+"dns-01", which requires that you host a specific file at a specific location
+or set a specific TXT value in your DNS for that domain.
 So, for
 each domain, this step shows you the file you need to host and the url you need
 to host it at.